Boy (9) discovers 200 million year old fossil on the beach

 A nine-year-old may have made the find of his life on a family trip.
-Even experts are amazed by the fossil.
+Even experts are amazed at the fossil.

 Oh my god, that’s a big deal